Léonide Massine: Early life and education

-Massine was born into a musical family on 9 August 1895 in Moscow, Russia.
+Massine was born into a musical family on 9 August 1896 in Moscow, Russia.
 His mother was a soprano in the Bolshoi Theater Chorus and his father played the French horn in the Bolshoi Theater Orchestra.
 Leonid was one of five children.
 He had three brothers, Mikhail, Gregori, and Konstantin — as well as one sister — Raissa.
 Due to their small age difference, Leonid and Konstantin were very close during childhood.
 Beginning when Leonid was seven, the Massine family spent most summers at their summer dacha in Zvenigorod-Moskovsky.

 In 1904, Leonid successfully auditioned for the Moscow Imperial Theater School.
 At only eight years old, he began his formal dance training.
 The next year, the director of the Bolshoi Theater, Alexander Gorsky, was looking for a small boy to play the role of Chernomor in the ballet Ruslan and Ludmilla.
 Leonid was selected for the role.
 This performance and rehearsal period ignited his lifelong passion for acting.
 Leonid was selected for three more professional roles at the Bolshoi and Maly Theaters through the 1908–1909 season.

-In 1909, Konstantin was killed during a hunting accident.
+In 1909, his brother Konstantin was killed during a hunting accident.
 Leonid never seemed to fully recover from the shock and devastation of this personal tragedy.

 In August 1913, Massine graduated from the Moscow Imperial Theater School and almost immediately joined the Bolshoi Ballet.
 In December of the same year, Sergei Diaghilev came to Moscow in search of a dancer for a new production of The Legend of Joseph.
 His favorite Vaslav Nijinsky had originally been cast in the role, but Diaghilev terminated Nijinsky's contract upon his marriage to Romola de Pulszky.
 Diaghilev was attracted to Massine's onstage presence and acting, and invited him to audition for the choreographer, Mikhail Fokine.
 After the audition in St. Petersburg, Massine joined Diaghilev and his Ballets Russes.